A disturbing FABLE of mergers, feedback, turbulence, and mass biases in simulated galaxy clusters: Methods

-where $v_\mathrm{rad}$ is the gas radial velocity relative to the halo centre, and $T_\mathrm{200}$ is the virial temperature at \rtwo\ from equation~(\ref{Eqn:T200}).
 After calculating the thermodynamic profiles with these cuts in place, we also apply a Savitzky-Golay filter \citep{SavitzkyGolay1964} to reduce small-scale fluctuations.
-We have verified that the additional cut of very hot, outflowing gas and the smoothing process only reduce the scatter in our bias values, and do not have a significant effect on our results.
-We henceforth refer to the gas selected by these cuts as "hot gas".
+We have verified that this smoothing process only reduces the scatter in our bias values, and does not have a significant effect on our results.
+We henceforth refer to the profiles generated directly from the simulated data selected by these cuts as `raw' profiles, to differentiate them from analytic fits to the data, though we note that these `raw' profiles have still undergone some processing as described here.